oizgagin/ing/ARCHITECTURE.md

 2. calculate top k on-the-fly (i.e. topk in Redis Stack, ensure fault-tolerancy with replication, enable redis persistency (?))

-3. use some sort of sharding in rsvps table (for instance, have consistent hashing and shard by rsvp_id, interesting here is ways to deal with hotspots, i.e. popular meetups);
+3. use some sort of sharding in rsvps table (for instance, have consistent hashing and shard by rsvp_id, interesting here is ways to deal with hotspots, i.e. popular events);

-4. handle possible inconsistencies in stored meetup details (imagine the situation when we've got several rsvps to the same meetup but with conflicting group/venue info - currently implemented solution with "first one wins", will be glad to discuss various approaches);
+4. handle possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info - currently implemented solution with "first one wins", will be glad to discuss various approaches);

 4. maybe store rsvps in columnar or in document-oriented (MongoDB);